-More than one-quarter of planners whose meetings have been impacted by COVID-19 are rescheduling their events for sometime in 2020, according to Northstar Meetings Group's Pulse Survey.
-Following are a handful of face-to-face events that have already taken place and could help establish protocols for in-person meetings as the pandemic continues to affect business and daily life.
+Following are details on a handful of face-to-face events that have taken place over the past few months and could help establish protocols for in-person meetings as the pandemic continues to affect business and daily life.
+Recent additions to the list include gatherings in Connecticut, Georgia and Louisiana.

 To keep guests safe, the hotel has implemented a "25 Points of Care" cleaning program, which includes mandatory face coverings for employees, plastic dividers between guests and staff at check-in, frequent disinfection of lobby doors and high-touch areas and more.
 Adjustments have also made to the meeting room layout and procedures.